Timeline of the Russo-Ukrainian war (1 September – 30 November 2023): 21 September

 Russia launched a series of missile attacks across Ukraine.
 In Kyiv, falling debris set a residential building on fire and hospitalised two, including a child.
 In Cherkasy, falling debris damaged a hotel and injured several people.
 Other explosions were reported in Kharkiv, Khmelnytskyi, Rivne, Vinnytsia, Lviv and Ivano-Frankivsk.
 More than 20 people were reportedly injured in the attacks, which was also the first strikes on Ukrainian energy infrastructure in six months.
 The Ukrainian Air Force claimed to have shot down 36 of 43 missiles launched.
 Seven people were killed and 11 others were injured in separate attacks in Kherson Oblast.

 The Ukrainian military claimed to have killed 30 Russian servicemen and damaged military equipment in an air attack on Saky air base in Crimea.
 Ukrainian Stryker and Marder infantry fighting vehicles were reportedly seen on the Surovikin Line near Verbove for the first time, indicating that the main Russian line of defence had been breached.

 Russia claimed to have shot down 19 Ukrainian drones over Crimea and in Kursk, Belgorod and Oryol Oblasts.

 Sweden delivered ten Stridsvagn 122 tanks to Ukraine, while Germany delivered 17 SatCom terminals, an antenna hub station, four 8x8 HX81 truck tractor trains, four semi-trailers, 12 Zetros trucks, and spare parts for WISENT 1 mine clearing tanks as part of a military aid package to Ukraine.
 The United States pledged another military aid package to Ukraine worth $325 million that would include air defense and cluster munitions.

-Ukraine reached an agreement with Slovakia for a grain licensing system that would see the dropping of Kyiv's lawsuit against the country over its ban on grain imports and the end of Slovakian bans on Ukrainian agricultural products.
+Ukraine reached an agreement with Slovakia for a grain licensing system that would see the dropping of Kyiv's lawsuit against the country over its ban on grain imports and the end of Slovak bans on Ukrainian agricultural products.